adamcromer/LiriBot/README.md

-# <b>Liri Bot</b>
+# <b>LIRI Bot</b>

-Liri Bot is a Command Line Interface or CLI which requests data from Spotify, Bands In Town, and the Online Movie Database and using their API to give user song, concert, or movie information.
+LIRI Bot is a Command Line Interface or CLI which requests data from Spotify, Bands In Town, and the Online Movie Database and using their API to give user song, concert, or movie information.
 <br><br>

 ## <b>How To Use</b>